-However, they have both now been able to take their pensions, so having retired from teaching, Fr.
-Chrysostom can once again give his time to the full-time ministry at Poole and moreover, take a wider interest in the affairs of what has become the Antiochian Archdiocese.
+Fr.
+Chrysostom retired from teaching in 2015 and has since been able to give his time to the full-time ministry at Poole and moreover, take a wider interest in the affairs of what has become the Antiochian Archdiocese.

 Fr.
-Chrysostom envisages St. Dunstan’s parish as primarily a mission to the English, to enable as many as possible to find the ancient Christian faith of these islands, that Orthodoxy that had taken root here before the Great Schism of 1054.
-At the same time, the church needs to bring in those in the town who are Orthodox by historical or ethnic background.
-The first task of acquiring our own building has, however, now been achieved and the programme of restoration is well under way.
-To assist in this The Bournemouth Poole Orthodox Christian Foundation has been established since 2011, a charitable company, which owns and runs the building.
+Chrysostom envisages St. Dunstan’s parish as a centre for mission in the region of the ancient kingdom of Wessex, enabling as many as possible to find the ancient Christian faith of these islands, that Orthodoxy that had taken root here before the Great Schism of 1054.
+At the same time, the church is bringing in those in the area who are Orthodox by historical or ethnic background.
+Having acquired our own building the lengthy programme of restoration still continues on its way.
+To assist in this The Bournemouth Poole Orthodox Christian Foundation was established since 2011, a charitable company, which owns and runs the building.
 Alongside this, there is the Parish Committee, organising the parish community's life.

-With God's blessing, the growth of the parish has now started to happen, though Fr.
-Chrysostom is aware that there is a need to look to the future.
-If St. Dunstan’s is to become a centre for the propagation of Orthodox Christianity, the work of restoration must be completed, the parish put on a firm financial footing and the continuation of the priestly ministry must be assured.
+With God's blessing the number of people drawn to the parish has steadily increased, both those who attend the Divine Liturgy and those who seek the spiritual care of the clergy.
+With the ordination of two assistant priests now Fr.
+Chrysostom is aware that, If St. Dunstan’s is to become a centre for the propagation of Orthodox Christianity, the work of restoration must be completed, the parish set on a firm financial footing, and the continuation of the priestly ministry in the future, assured.
+It is therefore important for the parish to encourage suitable candidates to come forward to study Theology and offer themselves for the sacred ministry.
 These local circumstances, are to be seen alongside the broader picture and as the Nicene Creed states, there is only ONE, holy, Catholic and apostolic Church; anything else must be part of a fragmentation.
 In common with the whole Antiochian Orthodox Christian Archdiocese of The British Isles and Ireland, this parish must hold to a single vision: the Re-hallowing of these islands, calling all into the unity of the One Faith in One Lord.